CrazySession/robofriends/README.md

 The app shows several "Robofriends" created with help of <a target="_blank" href="https://jsonplaceholder.typicode.com/">JasonPlaceHolder</a> to fill the virtuel RoboDB with some names.

-You can search for "friends by using the searchbar at the top.
+You can search for "friends" by using the searchbar at the top.